Nef10/SwiftBeanCountDownloaderApp/README.md

 Currently the following downloads are supported:

-* Wealthsimple (not Trade, only Canadian accounts)
+* Wealthsimple (not Trade): Please add required meta data to your Beancount file following [this](https://github.com/Nef10/SwiftBeanCountWealthsimpleMapper#beancount-meta-data) documentation.
+Limitations can be found [here](https://github.com/Nef10/SwiftBeanCountWealthsimpleMapper#limitations) and [here](https://github.com/Nef10/WealthsimpleDownloader#limitations).

 ## Usage

 Currently there is no distributed version of the app, so please clone/download the repository and build the app yourself.
+Please note that macOS Big Sur is required.